-We can lock the package either in Command line (using apt-get) or graphical way (using Synaptic package manager).
-Both are easy to follow.
+We can lock the package either from Command line (using apt-get) or graphical way (using Synaptic package manager).
+Both are easy.

 The command line way (Using apt-get)

 To lock a package from being automatically installed, updated, or removed, we can use ‘apt-mark’ command.
 This command has many options.
 You can read the man pages for details about each option.

 For the purpose of this guide, We will discuss only two options namely hold and unhold.